 In a dental office, the traditional cone beam scan are typically stored by the imaging software in DICOM format.
 For a dental cone beam, the data that makes up the volumes actually consist of many (typically hundreds) of 2D slices.
 Each of these slices is also typically in DICOM format.

-The second data format that has become more important to dentistry recently is STL, which is short for stereolithography.
+The second data format that has become more important to dentistry recently is STL, which is short for stereolithography (You might also hear it referred to as Standard Triangle Language or Standard Tessellation Language).
 This format has it’s origins in the fields of 3D printing and Computer Aided Design and Computer Aided Manufacturing (sometimes referred to as CAD/CAM).
 It describes the surface geometry of a three-dimensional object and has become the data format that most 3D printers and milling systems require.
 In a dental office, the traditional intraoral scanner will output in STL format.

 While the DICOM approach to 3D breaks the volume into slices.
 The STL format breaks the surface of the volume down into “tiles” which are typically triangular.
 As a result, the DICOM file tends to provide more information about what’s inside the volume, while the STL file tends to provide more information about the surface of the volume.